SciML/DiffEqDevDocs.jl/docs/src/contributing/adding_algorithms.md

   `SSPRK22ConstantCache`.
 - The algorithm is defined in `algorithms.jl` as `immutable SSPRK22 <: OrdinaryDiffEqAlgorithm end`.
-  Although it has not the FSAL property, this is set to true since it seems to be assumed for the dense interpolation?
+  Although it has not the FSAL property, this is set to true since the derivative at the start and the end of the interval are used for the Hermite interpolation, and so this is FSAL'd so that way only a single extra function evaluation occurs over the whole integration.
 This is done in `alg_utils.jl` via `isfsal(alg::SSPRK22) = true`.
 Additionally, the order is set in the same file via `alg_order(alg::SSPRK22) = 2`.
 - The algorithm `SSPRK22`is exported in `OrdinaryDiffEq.jl`.